 You might find this booklet helpful if you or someone near you is getting chemotherapy.

 How do I support a loved one with cancer?

 GIVE ADVICE ONLY WHEN ASKED.
-It can be helpful to the person, but most of the time the amount of advice people offer is totally overwhelming.
+It can be helpful to the person, but most of the time, the amount of advice people offer is totally overwhelming.
 Don’t say, “You ought to try this” or “You should do that.”
-Instead, let your loved one know you’ve done research and allow your loved one to decide if they want to know more.
+Instead, let your loved one know you’ve done the research and allow your loved one to decide if they want to know more.

 TRY TO KEEP LIFE NORMAL.
 For some people, being able to do things like cook dinner or continue working can lessen the sense that cancer is taking over their lives.
-Your loved one may not want to discuss their cancer and it might be helpful to make conversation that doesn’t involve their diagnosis.
+Your loved one may not want to discuss their cancer, and it might be helpful to make conversation that doesn’t involve their diagnosis.
 Keep a balance with visitors.
 A cancer patient usually feels fatigued and needs enough rest.

 BE THERE.
 Think about how you’ve helped each other feel better during a difficult time in the past.
 This could be something as simple as sitting with your loved one during treatments.
 Do whatever works for you both, and don’t be afraid to try something new.

 How do I cope when finding out a loved one has cancer?

 It is normal to experience a range of emotions similar to grief – denial, anger, bargaining, depression and ultimately, acceptance.
 Allow yourself to feel the difficult emotions and process the trauma of the diagnosis on your own.
 If you fall apart, you cannot be of help to the patient.
 Once you are calm, it is important to stay calm to assist and support your loved one on their journey.